panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 * Having information from the routers along the path can reduce the risk of congestion, but cannot avoid it entirely.
 Determining whether there is unused capacity is not trivial in actual router and host implementations.
 Data about available capacity visible at the IP layer may be imprecise, and due to the propagation delay, information can already be outdated when it reaches a sender.
 There is a trade-off between the speedup of data transfers and the risk of congestion even with Quick-Start.
 This could be mitigated by only allowing Quick-Start to access a proportion of the unused capacity along a path.

 * For scalable router fast path implementation, it is important to enable parallel processing of packets, as this is a widely used method e.g. in network processors.
-One challenge is synchronization of information between different packets, which should be avoided as much as possible.
+One challenge is synchronization of information between packets that are processed in parallel, which should be avoided as much as possible.

  * Only some types of application traffic can benefit from Quick-Start.
 Capacity needs to be requested and discovered.
 The discovered capacity needs to be utilized by the flow, or it implicitly becomes available for other flows.
 Failing to use the requested capacity may have already reduced the pool of Quick-Start capacity that was made available to other competing Quick-Start requests.
 The benefit is greatest when  senders use this only for bulk flows and avoid sending unnecessary Quick-Start requests, e.g. for flows that only send a small amount of data.
 Choosing an appropriate request size requires application-internal knowledge that is not commonly expressed by the transport API.
 How a sender can determine the rate for an initial Quick-Start request is still a largely unsolved problem.